kiranshashiny/CNCRepo/LCD_WeldingPrintout/README.md

 A Tactile switch is connected to Pin 9, and when the user presses it the status changes on the LCD.
+The messages rollover from 1-5 and starts over as the user keeps pressing the tactile switch.

 LCD RS pin to digital pin 12